openebs/zfs-localpv/docs/prometheus-monitoring.md

 prometheus-operator-prometheus-operator                    4m21s
 ```

-You can edit any of the default rule or setup the new rule to get the alerts.
-Here is the sample alert rule if available storage space is less than 10% then start throwing the alert :-
+You can edit any of the default rules or setup the new rule to get the alerts.
+Here is the sample rule to start firing the alerts if available storage space is less than 10% :-

 ```yaml
 apiVersion: monitoring.coreos.com/v1